shilpikumari03/Melodic-Insights-A-Symphony-of-Music-Data-Analysis-in-Excel/README.md

 We welcome contributions from the community!
 Whether you find a bug, have a feature request, or want to contribute code, feel free to open an issue or submit a pull request.
 Your harmonious contributions will enhance the project.

-## Contributors

-- Your Name
-- [Other Contributors]

 ## License

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements

-We extend our gratitude to [Any Acknowledgements] for their contributions or inspiration to this project.

 Happy exploring and enjoy the musical journey with the Music Data Project! 🎶